sitzriese89/learning-rust/README.md

-Learning Rust while developing a small backend services as described in Zero to Production in Rust
+Learning Rust while developing a small backend service as described in the Zero to Production in Rust book.